Raieen/Gource-Wizard/README.md

-# Project sans-nom: Gource Wizard
+# Gource Wizard

-*This was created during part of a University course.
+⚠️ *This was created during part of a University course.
 The project was deployed for the duration of the course but it is no longer publically accessible.*

 ## Project Description